 - Proof of Work – This is a hard mathematical problem that Bitcoin miners have to solve in order to confirm the Bitcoin transactions during the mining.
 The primary goal of the miner is to find out the value of the nonce in order to get a hash that is smaller than the target determined by the network for a certain block.

 As we said previously, Bitcoin mining is one of the three ways in which you can obtain Bitcoin.
 This process involves confirming Bitcoin transactions and filing them in the public blockchain record.
 Unlike fiat currency transactions, here, there is no central authority to confirm the transactions except for the mutual agreement between the computers that mine Bitcoin.
+What math problem is bitcoin solving?

 In order to confirm the Bitcoin transaction, the miner has to solve a complex cryptographic puzzle, and by solving it, he/she proves mathematically whether the transaction is valid or not.
 The process of trying numerous solutions until you get the right one is known as Proof of Work (PoW).